UoB-IBM-TextMessaging-Team/JammoChat/README.md

 3. (Highly recommended) Installing flutter plugin in your working IDE
 4. `flutter run`

-If you got any installation problem, check your flutter installation using `flutter doctor`.
+If you got any installation or build problem, check your flutter config using `flutter doctor`.
 Make sure `android/local.properties` are set correctly.
 Further question please dm @Cheong43 .

 ## Unity Project Folder